iwanttoholdyourhand/elizahamiltonschuyler/README.md

 ### About Ponytown ! ( what will get you hidden and such )
+🍎 ) Any form of NSFW ( minus cussing ) I don't usually hide people that say NSFW , mostly just people with NSFW ponies 🍎 ) Asking any private info
+🍎 ) Having a pony that goes against my DNIs nothing else that i can think of !
 <img width="99" height="54" alt="stamp28" src="https://github.com/user-attachments/assets/d4eb7625-fc05-4c72-8223-c063b0640972" />
 <img width="99" height="56" alt="54" src="https://github.com/user-attachments/assets/7317fce7-cca9-4c70-b4fa-8ff6335a41da" /